lsu-ddem/pathways-site/content/6_Resources/4_Gaphics/5_BasicShapes/_index.md

 A slightly older video talking about the same kind of idea in P5.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9mucjcrhFcM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

+## Measuring the boundaries of shapes

+This live-stream recording by [Matthew A. Bardin](https://matthewbardin.com/) goes over how to measure the boundaries of rectangle and circles, have the shapes react to that information, and how to apply the concepts to objects and classes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ypx8rypBYs8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---